START

-consulting
+appraisal & consulting

-The size of the subject interest is also very important for valuation.
-E.g. valuation of a controlling interest usually warrants a premium for control, i.e. for the ability of its owner to appoint members of the management team and conduct management of the company.
+The size of the subject block of shares is also very important for valuation.
+E.g. valuation of a controlling block usually warrants a premium for control, i.e. for the ability of its owner to appoint members of the management team and conduct management of the company.
 The control premium may amount to 30 – 40 percent of the average price calculated on the basis of the value of business and number of issued shares, while the minority discount may come up to 20 – 30 percent of this price.
-Furthermore, liquidity of the shares in question is an important characteristic significantly affecting the value of subject interest.
-Shares of open joint-stock companies traded on major exchanges have the highest liquidity, with closely held shares of closed joint-stock companies having the lowest liquidity.

 • Financial reporting documents for the last 3-5 years (or for a feasible number of prior periods):